+\change{To comprehensively assess the final interactive diagnostic agent across diverse clinical settings, we constructed \textbf{DiagBench}, a multi-center benchmark comprising 2.2K physician-validated cases.
+DiagBench integrates data from four distinct sources: {MIMIC-IV}~\cite{johnson2023mimic}, {PMC-OA case reports}~\cite{pmc_open_access_subset}, {MTSamples}~\cite{mtsamples}, and {DDXPlus}~\cite{ddxplus}.
+Each case is linked with a physician-verified reference trajectory.
+Furthermore, to enable fine-grained qualitative evaluation, we engaged senior physicians to author 3.3K weighted evaluation rubrics for a subset of 399 cases.
+These rubrics specify critical interactive diagnostic steps and rules, each assigned a weighted score, providing a rigorous standard for measuring the validity of the agent’s interactive decision-making process.}

-In experiments, we first assess the reliability of \textbf{DiagGym} as a diagnostics world model for examination result generation. \textbf{DiagGym} achieves 96.91\% instance-wise clinical consistency and an examination-wise Wasserstein distance of 0.128 to the real-world distribution, significantly outperforming a DeepSeek-v3-based simulator (88.81\% and 1.336).
-Moreover, its normalized variance on the examination-wise distribution closely matches the ground-truth distribution~(3.46 against 5.31), indicating its broader coverage and reduced mode collapse~\cite{lucic2018gans}.
-Together, these results underscore its high fidelity and diversity, serving as a diagnostic agent training `gym'.
+\change{In experiments, we first evaluate \textbf{DiagGym} as a diagnostics world model for examination result generation. \textbf{DiagGym} significantly outperforms the DeepSeek-v3-based simulator, achieving higher instance-wise consistency (96.90\% vs. 88.81\%) and a lower examination-wise Wasserstein distance (0.128 vs. 1.336), indicating its fidelity.
+Additionally, its normalized variance aligns with the ground truth ({4.65} vs. 5.31), highlighting robust simulation diversity with reduced mode collapse~\cite{lucic2018gans}.}